pivotal/docs-tap/getting-started.md

     For more information, see [Tanzu Apps Workload Create](cli-plugins/apps/command-reference/tanzu_apps_workload_create.md).

-    >**Note:** This first deploy uses accelerator source from Git, but you use the VScode extension to debug and live-update this app in later steps.
+    >**Note:** This first deploy uses accelerator source from Git, but you use the VSCode extension to debug and live-update this app in later steps.

 1. View the build and runtime logs for your app by running the `tail` command: